sburnett/bismark-passive-server/README.markdown

     python -m bismarkpassive.index_traces <path_to_updates> sqlite <path_to_index>

-Make sure <path_to_index> isn't in your NFS home directory.
-The index contains parsed copies of all the update file and is quite large.
+Make sure `<path_to_index>` isn't in your NFS home directory.
+The index is quite large because it contains parsed copies of all the update files.
 Building the index takes several hours, so it's best to let it run overnight.

+Any time you receive new updates and want to use them for processing, you'll need to rerun the indexer.
+Don't worry, subsequent runs are much faster.
+I run the indexer once per hour and it only takes a minute.

 Example
 -------